 After visitors experience the history of North Carolina in New Bern, a relaxing beach vacation at any of the amazing beaches within a few hours drive of the historic city is a just reward.

-Read more about a relaxing North Carolina beach vacation in Capturing the Crystal Coast in North Carolina.
+Read more about a relaxing North Carolina beach vacation in Top 10 Things to Do In North Carolina.

 All Pictures by Melissa Moore unless otherwise credited.